Forth Bridge: Earlier proposals

 It had proven difficult to engineer a suspension bridge that was able to carry railway traffic, and Thomas Bouch, engineer to the North British Railway (NBR) and Edinburgh and Glasgow Railway, was in 1863–1864 working on a single-track girder bridge crossing the Forth near Charlestown, where the river is around 2 mi wide, but mostly relatively shallow.
-The promoters, however, were concerned about the ability to set foundations in the silty river bottom, as borings had gone as deep as 231 ft into the mud without finding any rock, but Bouch conducted experiments to demonstrate that it was possible for the silt to support considerable weight.
+The promoters, however, were concerned about the ability to set foundations in the silty river bottom, as borings had gone as deep as 231 ft into the mud without finding rock, but Bouch conducted experiments to demonstrate that it was possible for the silt to support considerable weight.
 Experiments in late 1864 with weighted caissons achieved a pressure of 5 t/sqft on the silt, encouraging Bouch to continue with the design.
 In August 1865, Richard Hodgson, chairman of the NBR, proposed that the company invest £18,000 to try a different kind of foundation, as the weighted caissons had not been successful.
 Bouch proposed using a large pine platform underneath the piers, 80 × 60 × 7 ft (the original design called for a 114 × 80 × 9 ft platform of green beech) weighed down with 10000 t of pig iron which would sink the wooden platform to the level of the silt.
 The platform was launched on 14 June 1866 after some difficulty in getting it to move down the greased planks it rested on, and then moored in the harbour for six weeks pending completion.
 The bridge project was aborted just before the platform was sunk as the NBR expected to lose "through traffic" following the amalgamation of the Caledonian Railway and the Scottish North Eastern Railway.
 In September 1866, a committee of shareholders investigating rumours of financial difficulties found that accounts had been falsified, and the chairman and the entire board had resigned by November.
 By mid-1867 the NBR was nearly bankrupt, and all work on the Forth and Tay bridges was stopped.